yunusparvezkhan/widget-app/src/devnotes.md

 ## Version 4
 Version 4 of the widget app now contains another page called the Translate page.
 User can put any text in any language in the input field of this page and can select a language to see the put text's translation on that selected language.
 This widget is very straight forward, but usefull in a lot of sense.

+## Version 5
+On this update the app got a new header and React Router in place, rather than plain functions for routing.
+The title and icon are updated and a credit for the icon is given.
+All other functionalities remained unchanged.